ryanmaffey/ryanmaffey.dev/posts/new-year-new-job.md

 ## Are You Happy in Your Work?

 I have spent a lot of time going back and forth about whether I should stay at Amigo.
 It was never going to be an easy decision.
-There are lots of things to consider and always the question of "is the grass really orangeer on the other side?".
+There are lots of things to consider and always the question of "is the grass really greener on the other side?".

 If you are/have been in a similar position of struggling to figure out a way of deciding what's right for you, I have one recommendation which I hope may prove useful to you.
 Ask yourself this one simple question: